cudanlab/cudanlab.github.io/content/events/2022-04-04-sabine-susstrunk-lecture.md

 <!--more-->
 **Abstract** – Sabine Süsstrunk, Professor and Director of the Image and Visual Representation Lab, School of Computer and Communication Sciences, EPFL will give a lecture on "Visual Computing: Facts, Fakes, and Fiction".
+The introduction of digital cameras in the early 21st century democratized image capture.
+Social media has changed the way we share and interact with its images, and artificial intelligence allows us to make sense of the flow of this visual information.
+Using examples of our research, I will describe the benefits of all these visual computing technologies to society, while pointing out some of the dangers.